-Time and time again, we see basic Search Engine Optimisation (SEO) principles being missed during the website development process.
+Time and time again, we see basic Search Engine Optimisation (SEO) principles overlooked during the website development process.
 Neglecting SEO at this stage can have far-reaching consequences, which is why we’ve put together some top tips on how to avoid getting yourself stuck in this sort of rut.

 So what are these best practices?
 There are a few.
 However, below we’ve put together 5 key practices that we believe will help give you a great starting point:

 - First Things First – Mobile Friendly – This constitutes an increased workload for your website developer.
 With another ‘Mobilegeddon’ update from Google in 2017 and mobile devices accounting for just over 18bn users online globally, mobile devices have overtaken desktops and laptops in terms of time spent on screens by 0.4 hours per day (at the time of writing).
 It’s clear to see the trend in using mobile devices to browse the web, so the importance of ensuring your company website is mobile friendly ought to be apparent.
 Optimising your site for mobile ought to improve its ranking performance on mobile web searches, so make sure you bear that in mind when creating a new site or planning your SEO strategy.

 Furthermore, whilst ensuring your website is mobile friendly, there are 4 other best practices you ought to be looking at and implementing in order to ensure a consistent and coherent SEO strategy for your website.
 These practices are as follows: